robotpony/w42/content/blog/2025/tired-and-wired-in-the-ai-gold-rush.md

 We're in that phase with AI right now.
 The phase where adding "AI-powered" to your deck is supposed to make VCs throw money at you.
 Where every developer with a weekend and an OpenAI API key thinks they're building the next unicorn.
 Where demos that work most of the time are being pitched as production-ready solutions.

-I'm not an AI skeptic.
-Far from it.
-I've been neck-deep in building AI integrations for the past year, and the technology genuinely excites me in ways that few things have since I first discovered I could make computers do things with BASIC back in the ‘70s.
-But there's a world of difference between what's actually valuable and what's just noise.

-So in the spirit of those old Wired magazine "Wired, Tired" lists (remember those?), here's my take on what's already exhausting versus what's actually worth paying attention to in the AI space.
-Fair warning: if you're building a ChatGPT wrapper, you might not like what comes next.
+*So in the spirit of those old Wired magazine "Wired, Tired" lists (remember those?), here's my take on what's already exhausting versus what's actually worth paying attention to in the AI space.
+Fair warning: if you're building a ChatGPT wrapper, you might not like what comes next.*

 <div class="grouped">
 <div class="callout left">